Knowledge is Power

 Should I get reverse osmosis or other filter?

-There are thousands of filtration systems available and not a single filter that will correct every water problem.
+There are hundreds of filtration systems available and no single filter that will correct every water problem.
 For example, you can filter out minerals and still have bacteria.
 If your water needs treatment, it should be treated for your specific problem.
 Every layer of filtration is one more place for bacteria to collect.
 Furthermore, filtration systems require maintenance and should be tested to ensure they continue to function properly.

 Should we just drink bottled water?

 Tap water is regulated by the EPA and bottled water by the FDA.
 The EPA has stricter regulations, inspections standards and disclosure rules.
-Bottled water is not safer and costs thousands times more than tap water.
-Bottle water also has a huge environmental impact.
+Bottled water is not necessarily safer and costs thousands times more than tap water.
+Bottled water also has a huge impact on the environment.
 In the US we use 50 billion water bottles a year, most that end up in landfills.
-Much of bottled water is really just tap water in a bottle.
+In a lot of cases bottled water is really just filtered tap water in a bottle.
 If taste is factor in most cases a carbon filter can improve the taste.

 What do I do if you find contaminates in my water?